schmettow/New_Stats/docs/index.md

 > Carroll, Sean.
 The Big Picture (Kindle Locations 5029-5031).
 Oneworld Publications.
 Kindle Edition.

 Vast fluctuations of measures are common in design research, simply for the fact that human behaviour is involved.
 Every magnitude we derive from a study is uncertain to some degree.
 Uncertainty makes that at any moment, we can rely on a quantitative result only to some extent, which influences how we take risks.
 Statistics is called inferential, when every derived magnitude comes with a degree of certainty attached.
-Section \@ref(decision_making) gives some reasoning and examples, how to operate rationally under uncertainty, and drives at right into the arms of Bayesian statistics.
+Section \@ref(decision-making) gives some reasoning and examples, how to operate rationally under uncertainty, and drives at right into the arms of Bayesian statistics.

 In an admission test for astronaut training, a decision is raised on very few individuals.
 Down on earth, everyday designs affect many people at once.
 Consider your personal homepage.
 If you decide, for aesthetic reasons, to shrink the font size, I promise you, that you just start loosing all visitors from the e-senior generation.
 Or, if your content is really good, they start using looking glasses on their o-pads.
 As a researcher, you can approach this in two ways: do a user study to compare the new design to the current design, or be the one who finds out, once and for all, what the optimal trade-off is between readability and aesthetic pleasure.
 Your method of choice would be an experiment.

 When you have no greater goal in mind than proving your design is of quality, *user studies* are effective and quick.
 In the easiest case, you want to put your design against a fixed benchmark.
-For example, in the design of automotives, media devices in the cockpit may not distract the driver for more than 1.5 seconds at  times [REF].
+For example, in the design of automotives, media devices in the cockpit may not distract the driver for more than 1.5 seconds at  times [%REF].
 To prove that, you will have to plug some advanced eye tracking gear into a prototype car and send people on the test drive.
 But once the precise data is in, things get really simple.
 The saccade measures directly represent what you were out for: the length of episodes of visual attention on the media display.
 You can take the average value.
 IN web design, it is common to compare two or more designs in order to make the best choice.
 An e-commerce company can put a potential future design on the test drive, delivering it to a customer sample.
 Performance is measured as hard currency, which is as close to the purpose as it can get.

 A user studies solves the momentary problem of comparing  a local design to a benchmark (which can be another design).
 In the long run, design configurations are too manyfold to be compared in a one-by-one manner.
 It is inevitable that we try to trace some general patterns and apply our knowledge to a whole class of designs at once.
 Our research design just got one step more complex.
 Instead of just checking whether a smaller font size creates problems on a single website, the reseacher reaches  out to comparing the combined effect of aging and font size on reading time, in general.
 This is what I call a *design experiment*.